 To learn what exactly California native plants are and how they are different from other low water plants, visit this link.

 For visual interest or other reasons, some people may also want to mix in other non-native low-water demanding plant choices even though they do not have the same ecological value as native plants.
 For that reason, we feature a number of non-native waterwise selections on this site as well.
 However, we see native plants as the best “go to” for most landscape or garden choices!
 We encourage people to consider planting at least 50% of their landscape to native plants.
 See our Garden Designs section or visit our Waterwise Demonstration Garden in Montclair for plenty of inspiration.

 The Bronze loquat can be grown as a large mounding shrub to medium size evergreen tree, 25-30 ft. tall and as wide.
 It has large leaves, 8-10 in. long by 2-3 in. wide with coarsely serrated margins.
 It’s most distinctive characteristic is the colorful red-bronze new growth that occurs at the ends of branches in the early to mid-spring; these leaves mature to dark green during summer.
 Large clusters of creamy-white flowers are followed by small inedible fruit.

 Bronze loquat is native to warm climates of southeast Asia and is appreciated as a relatively clean and attractive foliage plant.
-It is a good size for many residential and commercial spaces to provide shade and seasonal interest.
 It is sometimes grown as a large shrub and clipped as a formal hedge along walls and fences.